mixer/developer-docs/pages/01.guides/01.mixplay/07.Protocol/02.Specification/doc.md

 ------------

 With the advent of Custom Controls, the Interactive service provides secure session-bound storage for files.
-Total file size is limited and the storage is cleared immediately when the game client disconnects.
+Total file size is limited, set at 50 MB per implementation, and is subject to change.
+The storage is cleared immediately when the game client disconnects.

 ### uploadFile <span class="mixplay-method server"></span>